-Legionella Control International are one of the UK's leading legionella testing companies offering a comprehensive suite of laboratory tests including UKAS-accredited legionella monitoring, sampling and water quality analysis services for landlords, building owners and operators, facilities managers, duty holders and the responsible person.
+Legionella Control International are the UK's leading legionella testing company offering a comprehensive suite of laboratory tests including UKAS-accredited legionella monitoring, sampling and water quality analysis services for landlords, building owners and operators, facilities managers, duty holders and the responsible person.
 We test water and other environmental samples for the presence of legionella bacteria and other waterborne pathogens commonly found in man-made water systems and can tell you if your water meets current legal standards, and if not what you need to do.

 Our confidential water quality analysis and post-testing interpretation and support services are cost effective, accurate and incredibly reliable.
 They have been developed to produce accurate test results that can be relied on, and support the legionella control, compliance and environmental risk management activities of our clients throughout the UK and around the world.

 The periodic sampling and testing of water sources for the presence of this bacteria is a valuable means of demonstrating to the regulator, clients, building occupiers, colleagues and others that adequate control over a water system is being achieved and maintained and that levels of legionella are kept within safe limits.

 We are a world-leading water safety and legionella risk management company offering a range of specialist services to help landlords, business owners, property and facilities managers, the duty holder and responsible person.
 We are expert in the delivery of pragmatic health and safety solutions that include the control of legionella and Legionnaires’ disease, water quality analysis, the development and implementation of water safety control schemes, compliance auditing, City & Guilds training courses and software solutions to organisations throughout the United Kingdom and internationally.

 If you would like to learn more about our legionella testing and water quality analysis services and how we can help you develop practical plans that keep people safe, protect your reputation and demonstrate to the regulator that you are taking reasonable steps to manage the legionellosis risks in your workplace then call us on 0161 877 0586 or use the contact button below.